John R. Maxwell

-Mr. Dodson is Executive Vice President and Chief Operating Officer of the Bank, and has over 25 years of community banking experience in the Washington metropolitan area.
-Mr. Dodson was one of the original officers of Palmer National Bank in Washington, D.C., serving as Executive Vice President and senior commercial lender from 1983-1996.
-Following Palmer’s sale to George Mason Bankshares in 1996, he served as a Senior Vice President of George Mason Bank until 1998.
-In 1998, Mr. Dodson joined Cardinal Bank as Chief Credit Officer.
-In 2001, Mr. Dodson was named Executive Vice President and Chief Operating Officer of the parent company, Cardinal Financial Corporation, until May, 2005, when he joined the organizing group of Security One Bank, the predecessor to John Marshall Bank.
+Mr. Dodson is Executive Vice President and Chief Operating Officer, and has over 25 years of community banking experience in the Washington metropolitan area.
+Carl was one of the original officers of Palmer National Bank in Washington, D.C., serving as Executive Vice President and senior commercial lender from 1983 to 1996.
+Following Palmer’s sale to George Mason Bankshares in 1996, he served as a Senior Vice President of George Mason Bank until 1998, at which time Carl joined Cardinal Bank as Chief Credit Officer.
+In 2001, he was named Executive Vice President and Chief Operating Officer of the parent company, Cardinal Financial Corporation until May 2005, when he joined the organizing group of Security One Bank, the predecessor to John Marshall Bank.

 Paul W. Bice

 Paul Bice is the Regional President for Loudoun County.
 He has over 30 years of banking experience in Northern Virginia, joining John Marshall Bank in 2008.

 Previously, Paul served as Senior Vice President/Regional Executive at James Monroe Bank from 1998 to 2006.
 In 2006, James Monroe Bank was sold to Mercantile Bank.